You need to enable Push Notifications in the app and in the backend services (server).

 Cordova Plugin requirements

 To enable Push Notifications in an app, the Push Notifications plug-in has to be activated.
-Go to Project > App settings > Cordova plugins and enable the PushPlugin Cordova Plugin and Device Cordova Plugin.
+Go to Project > App settings > Cordova plugins and enable the PushPlugin Cordova plug-in (and the Device Cordova plug-in for JQM projects):

 Users won't be able to receive push notifications until they update application.
-Auto-update feature won't help in this case.
+The auto update feature won't help in this case.